-This is the third article of our Upgrade Rails series.
+This is part of our Upgrade Rails series.
 We will be covering the most important aspects that you need to know to update your Ruby on Rails application from version 3.1 to 3.2.

-This is the second article of our Upgrade Rails series.
+This is part of our Upgrade Rails series.
 We will be covering the most important aspects that you need to know to update your Ruby on Rails application from version 3.0 to 3.1.
 If you are in an older version, you can take a look at our previous article.